 By using the merge tag drop-down menu in the text editor, you will be able to add the following tags into your template:

-Ambassador First Name - Displays the first name on record for the ambassador receiving the email
+Member First Name - Displays the first name on record for the member receiving the email

 Brand Name - Displays the brand name that the merchant has entered into Settings > Brand Profile